 Self-Made Millionaires Invest In Their Well-Being

 Let’s face it.
 This sounds like a lot of exhausting and hard work to become a self-made millionaire.

 Otherwise, we won’t be able to get up early and start accomplishing our goals every day.
-Here are a few tips to keep you on track to $1 million.
+Here are a few healthy habits of self-made millionaires that got them on track to $1 million.

 Exercise regularly, at least 3 times per week.
 A brisk 20 minute walk around the neighborhood counts.
 There are no workout clothes or health club memberships required.
 Every little bit of exercise helps and every step counts.

 Drink alcohol in moderation.
 Drink plenty of water to stay hydrated during the day.

 Eat well and maintain a healthy weight.
 Avoid fast foods.
 Don’t overeat.